KSAH-42/RabbitOM/README.md

 # RabbitOM : a reliable RTSP Lib in pure .net

 Hey Folks ! now these .net assemblies can be used for receiving raw video streams, and works with your H264 and H265 decoders.
 I am actually adding many improvements.
 If you don't have any cameras, you can download the RTSP Happy server.
-After recfactoring the clients, I will add the rtp layers which already exists, but i need to something before to publish it.
+After recfactoring the clients, I will add the rtp layers which already exists, but not i need to something before to publish it.

 Theses classes used for decoding was already implemented but present in repository at this moment.